-The report has been made available for public comment for a period of 30 days in terms of the standard requirements by the competent authority, namely the Department of Environment, Forestry and Fisheries (DEFF) in line with applicable legislation.
-Comments received will be addressed and incorporated into the Final EA Amendment Assessment Report for submission to the DEFF.
+The report was made available for public comment for a period of 30 days in terms of the standard requirements by the competent authority, namely the Department of Environment, Forestry and Fisheries (DEFF) in line with applicable legislation.
+The report was made available for a further 20 days to allow substantial time for I&APs to provide comment.
+Comments received were recorded and responded to in a comments and response report, and resultant changes were incorporated into a Revised Draft Amendment Report.
+All additions were underlined to indicate changes.